thowell/RoboDojo.jl/README.md

 A differentiable simulator for robotic systems.
 This repository includes models for planar hopper, biped, and quadruped systems.

 Systems are represented in minimal coordinates and contact impulses are computed at each time step by solving a [nonlinear complementarity problem (NCP)](https://en.wikipedia.org/wiki/Nonlinear_complementarity_problem) using a bespoke [path-following solver](src/solver/interior_point.jl).
-Gradients through the dynamics are efficiently computed via the [implicit-function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) applied to the optimality conditions of the NCP.
+Gradients through the dynamics are efficiently computed via the [implicit-function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) applied to the NCP optimality conditions.

 For more details, see our paper: [Fast Contact-Implicit Model-Predictive Control](https://arxiv.org/abs/2107.05616) and the related [repository](https://github.com/thowell/ContactImplicitMPC.jl).